Fleppensteyn/mgsim/doc/mgsimdev-joyinput.rst

 ===========

-The joyinput device connects to joysticks, mouse and touch devices through The SDL library and can provide input events and immediate data on device state depending on the connected device.
+The joyinput device connects to joysticks, mouse and touch devices through the SDL library and can provide input events and immediate data on device state depending on the connected device.
 This device usually requires a functioning SDL window to receive events due to the way SDL works, therefore you probably have to use a gfx device to make